Summary of All Hallows

 All Hallows Historical Research Quotes:

 Halloween began over 2,000 years ago among the Celts and their pagan priests called the Druids.
 The Druids are, without question, history’s king of the occult.
-Witchcraft, Satanism, paganism, and virtually all facets of the occult acquire instruction from the Druids.
-From the popular jack-o’-lantern, and trick-or-treat, costumes, to the pranks, ghoulish ghosts, demons, goblins, and witches – Halloween owes its morbid birth to the Druids.
+Witchcraft, Satanism, paganism, and virtually all facets of the occult acquired instruction from the Druids.
+From the popular jack-o’-lantern and trick-or-treat costumes, to the pranks, ghoulish ghosts, demons, goblins, and witches, Halloween owes its morbid birth to the Druids.

 Druidic Origin: